WandaVision: Casting

 The official trailer revealed that Fred Melamed and Debra Jo Rupp would appear in the series, portraying Todd and Sharon Davis.
-They appear as Maximoff and Vision's neighbors, "Mr. and Mrs. Hart", within the fictional WandaVision program.
+They appear as Wanda and Vision's neighbors, "Mr. and Mrs. Hart", within the fictional WandaVision program.
 Rupp previously had a long-running role in the sitcom That '70s Show and was comfortable with WandaVision's sitcom style.
 She was asked to join the series by Shakman, who she had worked with at the Geffen Playhouse where Shakman is the artistic director.
 Similarly, Shakman and Schaeffer offered Melamed the role without him auditioning, and he accepted the role because he was interested by the idea of the series.
 WandaVision's fifth episode introduces Evan Peters as a "recast" Pietro Maximoff, Wanda's brother.
 Pietro was previously portrayed in the MCU by Aaron Taylor-Johnson, while Peters played a different version of the character named Peter Maximoff in 20th Century Fox's X-Men film series.
 Schaeffer stated that it took a while to learn if Peters would be able to be a part of the series, and noted that the creatives did not have a secondary plan if they were not able to use him.
 The character's "real name" is revealed to be Ralph Bohner in the finale.

 Emma Caulfield Ford was cast in October 2019 as Sarah Proctor, who plays "Dottie Jones" in the WandaVision program, after being approached by Schaeffer to audition for the role; they previously worked together on the film Timer (2009).
 Ford said she was cast in part to help attract genre fans who would recognize her from Buffy the Vampire Slayer, and her involvement was also intended to be a red herring for the series' mysteries.
-Asif Ali was revealed to be cast in October 2020, as Abilash Tandon who plays Vision's co-worker "Norm", as was Jolene Purdy, cast as Isabel Matsueda who plays Maximoff and Vision's neighbor "Beverly".
+Asif Ali was revealed to be cast in October 2020, as Abilash Tandon who plays Vision's co-worker "Norm", as was Jolene Purdy, cast as Isabel Matsueda who plays Wanda and Vision's neighbor "Beverly".